RijuChakraborty/analog_webclock/README.md

 # analog_webclock
-Analog clock with realistic ticking effect on hands.
+Analog clock with realistic ticking effect.
 Made on html, css and javascript.